antimof/UxPlay/README.md

 terminate the image viewer, bring `uxplay` into the foreground, and terminate it too.

+**-md *filename*** Like the -ca option, but exports audio metadata text (Artist, Title, Genre, etc.) to file for possible display by a process that watches the file for changes.
+Previous text is overwritten as new metadata is received, and the file is deleted when uxplay terminates.

 **-reset n** sets a limit of *n* consecutive failures of the client to send feedback requests (these "heartbeat signals" are sent by the client once per second to ask for a response showing that the server is still online).